-Villanova University Fitzpatrick College of Nursing MacDonald Center for Nutrition Education and Research provides Continuing Professional Education (CPE) according to guidelines set forth by the Commission on Dietetic Registration (CDR).
+Villanova University Fitzpatrick College of Nursing MacDonald Center for Nutrition Education and Research provides Continuing Professional Education in accordance with the Prior Approval Program of the Commission on Dietetic Registration.

 Accredited status does not imply endorsement by Villanova University or ANCC of any commercial products displayed or used with an activity.

 Prior Approval of a continuing professional education activity does not constitute endorsement by the Commission on Dietetic Registration.

 Consensus Statement on Obesity as a Disease